 The ABF were at work, based on the so-called principle that you can't build in 2023 in the same way as you would have done in 1850, in defiance of current legislation.

-The Nîmes Administrative Court ruled in our favour and ordered the Town Hall to submit an Amending Permit within 6 months.
+In May 2025, the Administrative Court of Nîmes ruled in our favor and ordered the City Council to file an amended building permit within six months.

 Our association has obtained the support of Yves Rousset Rouard, former Mayor of Ménerbes for 19 years, and still President of the Dora Maar cultural centre (letter attached).